 - Land ownership

 - Old System and Torrens Title

 - Use and interpretation of cadastral information tools and data sources (e.g. SIX, CRE, DCDB, charting maps), title search and current title

 - Rights and interests in land (including creation and types)

 - Notations on title and their meaning

 - Plan search and other survey records on public record

-- Boundary definition
+- Boundary definition and boundary definition principles

 - Roads their alignment and widths

 - Principles of boundary definition

-- Hierarchy
+- Hierarchy of evidence

 - Field notes

-- Full identification survey
+- Full Identification survey and reports

-- Legislation
+- Legislation (Acts and Regulations) including marking requirements, survey orientation (SCIMS)

+and street addressing

 - Consents railway, council, maritime, etc

 - Acts and Regulations marking requirements, survey orientation (SCIMS) and street addressing

 - Lease plans

-- Party walls and their creation
+- · Party walls and their creation

-- Adverse possession
+- Adverse possession and possessory title

-- Possessory title

 - Encroachment of Buildings Act 1922

 - Instrument calibration including analysis

 - Work Health and Safety Act 2011

-- Spatial information competencies as may be related to urban cadastral

-- Spatial information on the plan
+- Spatial information competencies as may be related to urban cadastral including spatial information on the plan

 - Plan lodgment requirements and NSW LRS Connect (PDF)

 - Digital survey plan (LandXML)

 - Option 1: Candidate creates a LandXML for one of the plans in their portfolio

 - Option 2: Upon application to sit the urban cadastral exam candidates will be provided with a basic subdivision/consolidation DP.

 - Candidates must create a compliant LandXML file from either Option 1 or Option 2 above that passes the NSW LRS LandXML validation service, available via NSW LRS Connect.

 - For candidates that do not have access to LandXML software the Board has made arrangements with software providers for access to education/evaluation licences.
 Alternatively, candidates may utilise the NSW LRS CAD to LandXML translator.

 - Access can be arranged by the Board for candidates who do not have access to the NSW LRS LandXML validation service when they make application to the Board to undertake this assessment.